New Guinea: Precolonial history

 The western part of the island was in contact with kingdoms in other parts of modern-day Indonesia.
 The Negarakertagama mentioned the region of Wanin and Sran, in eastern Nusantara as part of Majapahit's tributary.
-This 'Wanin' has been identified with the Onin Peninsula, part of the Bomberai Peninsula near the city of Fakfak., while 'Sran' had been identified as region of Kowiai, just south of Onin peninsula.
+This 'Wanin' has been identified with the Onin Peninsula, part of the Bomberai Peninsula near the city of Fakfak. while 'Sran' had been identified as region of Kowiai, just south of Onin peninsula.
 The sultans of Tidore, in the Maluku Islands, claimed sovereignty over various coastal parts of the island.
 During Tidore's rule, the main exports of the island during this period were resins, spices, slaves and the highly priced feathers of the bird-of-paradise.
 In a period of constant conflict called 'hongi wars', in which rival villages or kingdoms would invoke the name of Tidore Sultan, rightly, for punitive expeditions for not fulfilling their tributary obligations, or opportunitively for competitions over resources and prestige.
 Sultan Nuku, one of the most famous Tidore sultans who rebelled against Dutch colonization, called himself "Sultan of Tidore and Papua", during his revolt in 1780s.
 He commanded loyalty from both Moluccan and Papuan chiefs, especially those of Raja Ampat Islands, from his base in Gebe.
 Following Tidore's subjugation as Dutch tributary, much of the territory it claimed in western part of New Guinea came under Dutch rule as part of Dutch East Indies.

 European contact

-The first European contact with New Guinea was by Portuguese and Spanish sailors in the 16th century.
-In 1526–27, Portuguese explorer Jorge de Meneses saw the western tip of New Guinea and named it ilhas dos Papuas.
+The first known European contact with New Guinea was by Portuguese and Spanish sailors in the 16th century.
+In 1526–27, Portuguese explorer Jorge de Menezes saw the western tip of New Guinea and named it ilhas dos Papuas.
 In 1528, the Spanish navigator Álvaro de Saavedra also recorded its sighting when trying to return from Tidore to New Spain.
 In 1545, Spaniard Íñigo Ortíz de Retes sailed along the north coast of New Guinea as far as the Mamberamo River, near which he landed on 20 June, naming the island 'Nueva Guinea'.
-The first map showing the whole island (as an island) was published in 1600 and shows it as 'Nova Guinea'.
+The first known map of the island was made by F. Hoeiu in 1600 and shows it as 'Nova Guinea'.
 In 1606, Luís Vaz de Torres explored the southern coast of New Guinea from Milne Bay to the Gulf of Papua including Orangerie Bay, which he named Bahía de San Lorenzo.
 His expedition also discovered Basilaki Island naming it Tierra de San Buenaventura, which he claimed for Spain in July 1606.
 On 18 October, his expedition reached the western part of the island in present-day Indonesia, and also claimed the territory for the King of Spain.